Guidance on New Legislation

 To support schools in implementing these requirements, the Arizona Department of Education and the Arizona Department of Child Safety have created standardized materials to be posted in clearly visible and public areas of each school.

 These materials can be printed on 11x17 inch paper and can be downloaded here:

 At the end of the 2021 session of the Arizona Legislature, a provision was passed (Laws 2021, Chapter 404, Section 21) in the budget that prohibits instruction on certain topics from being offered in public district or charter schools in grades PK-12.
 This bill and the subsequent guidance issued by the Arizona Department of Education (ADE) no longer applies to instruction as the law has been deemed unconstitutional and is currently unenforceable.
-However, we do encourage educators to continue to use best practices for standards-based instruction.
+However, we encourage educators to continue using best practices for standards-based instruction.